Skip to main content

 What is NOT a bottleneck

-• Execution speed: 830K+ ops/sec — engine idle >99% of the time
+• Execution speed: the engine sat idle the vast majority of the time during load tests

 • RocksDB writes: WriteBatch commits in under 1ms.
 Bloom filters, 512MB cache, periodic flush (every 100 blocks) all deployed.